mburbage/Facebook-Feed-EZ/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Facebook Feed EZ is a simple plugin for WordPress developer to access and display a facebook page feed.
+Social Feed EZ is a simple plugin for WordPress developer to access and display a facebook page feed.

 == Description ==

 Greetings.
 [Red Circle](https://redcircle.biz/ "Digital Marketing") has developed a easy to use Facebook feed plugin for developers to easily add facebook content to their website.
 We wanted to develop a plugins that was as barebones as possible to maintain a smaller file size, and use less website resources.
 Our plugin reduces the need to write the code to access your feed and display it on your page.
 We gone ahead and developed a basic display for your feed, but you're welcome to customize your own as well.
 Please contact us with any problems you may have and we will be happy to help.

-For additional support you can submit a ticket through our [online service site](https://redcircle.biz/ "Digital Marketing").
+For additional support you can submit a ticket through our [support page](https://services.redcircle.biz/supporttickets.php "Support").
+Or you can read more on our plugin forum or [knowledgebase](https://services.redcircle.biz/knowledgebase "Knowledgebase")

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+1. Install and activate Social Feed EZ plugin.
+2. Go to Settings and then Social Feed EZ.
+3. Create a Facebook developer account [here](https://developers.facebook.com "Facebook Developer Account").
+4. Create a Facebook app.
+Learn how on our [knowledgebase](https://services.redcircle.biz/knowledgebase/1/Facebook-Feed-EZ "Social Feed EZ Knowledgebase").
+5. Input your App ID, App Secret, and Facebook ID on the Facebook Page Feed tab.
+6. Save Settings
+7. Generate your facebook page access token.
+[Here's how](https://services.redcircle.biz/knowledgebase/2/How-to-Generate-a-Facebook-Page-Access-Token.html "Generate Token")
+8. Input your generated token on the Facebook Access Tokens tab.
+9. Verify your token by clicking the VERIFY TOKEN button.
+This will auto generate a long-live token.
+10. Save Settings
+11. Now embed the shortcode anywhere on the site you want the feed to display.

+Shortcode: [social_feed_ez]

 == Frequently Asked Questions ==